animeshsrivastava24/n2s3_summer_2018/README.md

 - [] Add the window to show to outputs of the experiment
 - [] Manage the output console and the window to show the results side by side
 - [] Fix the button disability bugs
-- [] Add a recursive function to give the user opportunity to add more than one layer
+- [X] Added a button in work.py to open a new window to ask user about their work